thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 A **primary key constraint** indicates that a column can be used as a unique identifier for rows in the table.
 This constraint requires the values in the primary key column to be both unique and not null.
 Adding a primary key constraint automatically creates a unique index on the column, which is something you'll learn about later.
 A table can only have one column with a primary key constraint.

 A **foreign key constraint** specifies that the values in a column must match the values appearing in some row of another table.
 This constraint is used to maintain the referential integrity between two related tables.
 A table can have more than one column with a foreign key constraint.
+A foreign key constraint can also cascade the deletion of its specified row.
+In other words, when the referenced row is deleted, the row(s) referencing it should be automatically deleted as well.

 In a relational database system, a one-to-one relationship exists when one row in table A is linked with only one row in table B.